Cobham to buy U.S. communications equipment firm for $1.5 billion

-LONDON Aerospace and defence supplier Cobham is buying U.S. communications equipment maker Aeroflex Holding Corp for $1.46 billion (868.78 million pounds), continuing its quest for more commercial customers as its main defence clients cut spending.
+LONDON British aerospace and defense supplier Cobham (COB.L) is buying U.S. communications equipment maker Aeroflex Holding Corp ARX.N for $1.46 billion, continuing its quest for more commercial customers as its main defense clients cut spending.

 Cobham said on Tuesday the deal, the biggest in its 80-year history, had seen it agree to pay $10.50 per share in cash for New-York based Aeroflex, which makes components and systems used in broadband and wireless communications.